-These regulations implement the reporting requirement of 31 U.S.C. §

-5313 and specify the amount of reportable transactions in currency at more than \$10,000.
+These regulations implement the reporting requirement of 31 U.S.C. §5313 and specify the amount of reportable transactions in currency at more than \$10,000.

-31 U.S.C. § 5316 - Reports on exporting and importing monetary instruments

-This section requires reports by those that transport currency or other monetary instruments of more than \$10,000 at one time from or through a place outside the United States into the United States, or from the United States to or through a place outside the United States.
+31 U.S.C. § 5316 - Reports on exporting and importing monetary instruments monetary instruments of more than \$10,000 at one time from or through a place outside the United States into the United States, or from the United States to or through a place outside the United States.